nacho692/pa-dlna-chromecast/README.rst

 .. image:: images/coverage.png
    :alt: [pa-dlna test coverage]

-`pa-dlna`_ forwards audio streams to DLNA devices.
+`pa-dlna`_ forwards audio streams to DLNA and Chromecast devices.

 A Python project based on `asyncio`_, that uses `ctypes`_ to interface with the ``libpulse`` library and supports the PulseAudio and PipeWire [#]_ sound